evanroman/orchestrateblogpost/post.md

 Same data, different layouts
 ---
 You can layout your data in many different ways.
 In a blog engine, you could have a collection for users, a collection for posts, and a collection for comments.
 Or, you could have the comments in a subdocument with the user who posted it in the collection for 'users', leaving you with two collections.
 You could also use the 'user' collection for everything, where the user's documents contain all comments and articles as subdocuments.
-When should you use a seperate collection for a seperate type of data versus keeping it inside of a larger JSON document?
+When should you use a separate collection for a separate type of data versus keeping it inside of a larger JSON document?

-Keeping data in their own seperate collection (or tables) when the data does not relate one-to-one is called normalizing.
+Keeping data in their own separate collection (or tables) when the data does not relate one-to-one is called normalizing.
 If every use must have one and only one username and email, then the password may go into the same JSON document (or table row) as the username in a normalized database.
-If the user can have more than one comment, the comments must go into the seperate collection from the username and email.
+If the user can have more than one comment, the comments must go into the separate collection from the username and email.
 Traditionally, relational databases have a normalized layout.
 With orchestrate, a normalized layout of this could look like
 ```javascript
 {